-This Cardamom Coffee will excite even the coffee purists out there.
+A mug of this Cardamom Coffee will excite even the coffee purists out there.
 Strong black coffee with the subtle scent and exotic flavour of freshly ground cardamom seeds.
+Milk and sweetener optional.

 Welcome to my newest addiction: Cardamom Coffee.

 I have learnt to love coffee in so many different ways.
 At home I drink it black and decaf’d.

 In the big chain coffee shops I drink soya cortados (a tiny glass with 2 shots of coffee and roughly the same amount of steamed soya milk).

 If I’m hungry and food is elusive (which, let’s be honest, rarely happens in my world) then a soya cappuccino quietens the rumbles a treat.

 Equally, I am also partial to a cold brew or iced coffee (black or white, I don’t care.
 A single dash of hazelnut syrup if I need pampering).